-Pitchers or large dispensers: Typically fitted with an activated carbon filter that can remove contaminants and improve taste and odor.
-Many can reduce chlorine, lead, and mercury.
+Pitchers or large dispensers: These are typically fitted with an activated carbon filter that can remove contaminants and improve taste and odor.
+Many can reduce chlorine, lead, and mercury contamination.
 They're easy to use, don't require installation and can be stored in the refrigerator.